Find Trade Colleges

 • Drive vehicles equipped with tools and materials to job sites.

-Electrical Power-Line Installers and Repairers state the following job skills are important in their day-to-day work.
+When polled, Electrical Power-Line Installers and Repairers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.